aaronhma/QR-Share-Pro/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: ''
 labels: 'bug'
-assignees: 'aaronhma, Visual-Studio-Coder'
+assignees: 'aaronhma'

 ---

-🚨🚨🚨 Before submitting, ensure that you're on the [latest app version ↗](https://apps.apple.com/us/app/qr-share-pro/id6479589995) for the latest bug fixes and stability improvements. 🚨🚨🚨
+🚨🚨🚨 Before submitting, ensure that you're on the latest app version for the latest bug fixes and stability improvements. 🚨🚨🚨

 **Describe the bug**
 A clear and concise description of what the bug is.